| Title: | Genetic Algorithm and Particle Swarm Optimization |

 i-th chromosome.

-- vector of indexes of chromosomes selected for
+hybrids.ind - vector of indexes of chromosomes selected for

 hybridization.

-a two-element integer vector giving the number of
+counts - a two-element integer vector giving the number of

-calls to fn
+calls to fn and gr respectively.

-T. El-mihoub, A. Hopgood, L. Nolle, B. Alan (2006).
+T. El-Mihoub, A. Hopgood, L. Nolle, B. Alan (2006).
 Hybrid Genetic Algorithms: A Review.
 Engineering Letters, 13 (3), 124-137.

-# Consider the following fitness function fn <- function(x) { val <- x[1] * x[2] - x[1] ^ 2 - x[2] ^ 2 } # Also let's provide it's gradient (optional) gr <- function(x) { val <- c(x[2] - 2 * x[1], x[1] - 2 * x[2]) } # Randomly initialize the population set.seed(123) n_population <- 10 population <- gena.population(pop.n = n_population, lower = c(-5, -5), upper = c(5, 5)) # Calculate fitness of each chromosome fitness <- rep(NA, n_population) for(i in 1:n_population) { fitness[i] <- fn(population[i, ]) } # Perform hybridization hybrids <- gena.hybrid(population = population, fitness = fitness, opt.par = list(fn = fn, gr = gr, method = "BFGS", control = list(fnscale = -1, abstol = 1e-10, reltol = 1e-10, maxit = 1000)), hybrid.n = 2, method = "rank", par = 0.8) print(hybrids)
+# Consider the following fitness function fn <- function(x) { val <- x[1] * x[2] - x[1] ^ 2 - x[2] ^ 2 } # Also let's provide its gradient (optional) gr <- function(x) { val <- c(x[2] - 2 * x[1], x[1] - 2 * x[2]) } # Randomly initialize the population set.seed(123) n_population <- 10 population <- gena.population(pop.n = n_population, lower = c(-5, -5), upper = c(5, 5)) # Calculate fitness of each chromosome fitness <- rep(NA, n_population) for(i in 1:n_population) { fitness[i] <- fn(population[i, ]) } # Perform hybridization hybrids <- gena.hybrid(population = population, fitness = fitness, opt.par = list(fn = fn, gr = gr, method = "BFGS", control = list(fnscale = -1, abstol = 1e-10, reltol = 1e-10, maxit = 1000)), hybrid.n = 2, method = "rank", par = 0.8) print(hybrids)# Consider the following fitness function fn <- function(x) { val <- x[1] * x[2] - x[1] ^ 2 - x[2] ^ 2 } # Also let's provide its gradient (optional) gr <- function(x) { val <- c(x[2] - 2 * x[1], x[1] - 2 * x[2]) } # Randomly initialize the population set.seed(123) n_population <- 10 population <- gena.population(pop.n = n_population, lower = c(-5, -5), upper = c(5, 5)) # Calculate fitness of each chromosome fitness <- rep(NA, n_population) for(i in 1:n_population) { fitness[i] <- fn(population[i, ]) } # Perform hybridization hybrids <- gena.hybrid(population = population, fitness = fitness, opt.par = list(fn = fn, gr = gr, method = "BFGS", control = list(fnscale = -1, abstol = 1e-10, reltol = 1e-10, maxit = 1000)), hybrid.n = 2, method = "rank", par = 0.8) print(hybrids)

 Mating (selection) method (algorithm) to be used in the genetic algorithm.

-gena.mating( population, fitness, parents.n, method = "rank", par = NULL, self = FALSE, iter = NULL )
+gena.mating( population, fitness, parents.n, method = "rank", par = NULL, self = FALSE, iter = NULL )gena.mating( population, fitness, parents.n, method = "rank", par = NULL, self = FALSE, iter = NULL )

 population |